Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 The word was capitalized to "Pilgrims" in 1669 documents written by Nathaniel Norton and in 1702 by author Cotton Mather.

 "Pilgrims": The Victorians of 1621

-The proper noun "Pilgrims" was not used until after 1798, it's first use still unknown.
+The proper noun "Pilgrims" was not used until after 1798, it's first use is still unknown.
 In 1827, 39-year-old Sarah Hale wrote her first letter to campaign for Thanksgiving as a national holiday, thereafter writing continually to dozens of state governors and five US Presidents.

 In 1837, she became editor of Godey's and campaigned for her cause within its popular pages.
 In 1840, America's retail sector joined her, lobbying for Thanksgiving to be celebrated on the fourth Thursday in November.
-An ad campaign with Pilgrims (dressed as Puritans), "Indians", women, turkeys, and pies took flight.
+An ad campaign with Pilgrims (dressed as Puritans), "Indians," women, turkeys, and pies took flight.

 Hale's campaign was successful after 36 years.
 In 1863, President Abraham Lincoln declared Thanksgiving to be observed that November and he held a second Thanksgiving in 1863 in memory of the Battle of Gettysburg.

 Sarah Hale retired from editing at age 89 in 1887 and lived just two more years.
 At the age of 34, she had been widowed from her attorney husband and raised five children alone, while teaching school and editing Godey's.
-Her entire life was one of consistent hard work in long hours.
+Her entire life was one of consistent hard work over long hours.

 Aside from changing and campaigning for her notion of Thanksgiving, Sarah Hale was also active in the preservation of George Washington's Mount Vernon estate and several other historic sites.